 lru-cache is great for adding caching capability to your bot.
 You can specify the maximum number of items you want to cache and keep only the most recently used items.

 The Etherscan APIs are a great resource for bot developers.
 They can be used to answer questions like "which transactions was a given address involved in?" or "what is the ABI for a given contract address?".
-Note: make sure to use obfuscation if placing an Etherscan API key in your code.
+Note: make sure to use obfuscation or JWT authentication if using an Etherscan API key in your code.